Our top 5 picnic spots, walking distance to Morton Place

 Parc du Cinquantenaire

 Maybe you work near the European Quarter or just want a change of scenery…Parc du Cinquantenaire offers a majestic backdrop for picnicking.
 Surrounded by a panoramic arcade built to commemorate the 50th year of Belgium’s independence, the park features a long esplanade and ample space for spreading out to enjoy a Brussels sunset.
-If you’re up for some culture, pop into the Military, Auto and Art History museums surrounding the park, watch the calendar for a myriad of events, or just pick up a variety of goodies from the numerous specialty food & drink shops nearby and park yourself in the grass.

 The Ixelles Ponds & Gardens of the Abbaye de la Cambre

-Just a hop, skip & jump from Morton Place you’ll find an idyllic location for picnicking amid the bustle of popular Place Flagey.
+Just a hop, skip & jump from Morton Place Chatelain you’ll find an idyllic location for picnicking amid the bustle of popular Place Flagey.
 If you go on Saturday or Sunday, hit the famous Flagey market, easily accessible on the 81 tram from Lombardie.
 On other days, combine an afternoon apéro or morning espresso on the sprawling terrace of red chairs at Cafe Belga — and then make your way along the Ixelles ponds and up through the Abbey and surrounding gardens.